wolvi-lataniere/morpheus-serial/doc/blog.md

 ### Measurement method

-In order to measure the power consumption, we hooked a 0.47Ohms resistor in series with the 12V power supply, we then measured the drop voltage across that resistor during operation.
+In order to measure the power consumption, we hooked a 0.47Ohms resistor in series with the 12V power supply, and then measured the drop voltage across that resistor during operation.
 The tested hardware is:
 - A Raspberry Pi Pico running [Morpheus Firmware](#resources) v0.1.0,
 - A Raspberry Pi 3 B+ running the project,